 Medicine and Healthcare Systems

-Medicine and Healthcare Systems is a major or minor within Sociology that explores the complexities that are emblematic of the rapidly changing healthcare field.
+Medicine and Healthcare Systems explores the complexities that are emblematic of the rapidly changing healthcare field.
 From the social patterning of health, experience of illness, production of medical and health-related knowledge, to an understanding of dynamics with other social institutions that influence medicine and healthcare in society.
 For example, what exactly does it mean to be "healthy" and have a "good quality of life?”
 What shapes the differential economic resources between various diseases or disabilities?
 What role do healthcare administrators occupy in the delivery of care?
 Medicine and Healthcare Systems students will be able to analyze connections between government, economic, religious, educational, business, and medical systems, as well as have opportunities for independent study or collaborative research.
 Our students enter careers in medicine and healthcare practice, policy, advocacy, management, research, technology, and reporting.
 Graduate school and professional fields include nursing, medicine, dental/oral health, epidemiology, public health, engineering, and translational science.

 Faculty contact for Medicine and Healthcare Systems: email@example.com